 ‘India’s foundation based on secularism’, says Shiv Sena amid alliance talks with NCP-Cong

-New Delhi, Nov 21: The word 'secularism' seems to be a sticky point in Maharashtra politics with Shiv Sena trying to form an alliance with ideologically opposed Sharad Pawar led NCP and Sonia Gandhi led Congress.
+New Delhi, Nov 21: The word 'secularism' seems to be a sticky point in Maharashtra politics with Shiv Sena trying to form an alliance with ideologically opposed Sharad Pawar-led NCP and Sonia Gandhi-led Congress.

 Reportedly, the Congress was insisting that the Sena discard its Hindutva agenda before an alliance.
-The grand old party wanted to on include the word in the common minimum programme, while the Shiv Sena has resisted.
+The grand old party wanted to include the word in the common minimum programme, while the Shiv Sena has resisted.

-According to News 18, In a bid to form govt in Maharashtra, the Congress to climb down from using the word secular.
+According to News 18, In a bid to form govt in Maharashtra, Congress to climb down from using the word secular.
 Sharad Pawar's NCP suggested that CMP could include the phrase 'will abide by spirit and preamble of constitution'.

 Maha CM post likely to be on rotational basis with Sena going 1st, NCP next